 It is the policy of Fannin County to comply with the U.S. Department of Transportation, FMCSA Clearinghouse, a secure online data base that provides employers with real-time information about CDL driver drug and alcohol program violations.
-Fannin County will conduct both electronic queries and traditional manual queries with previous employers from January 6, 2020 to January 5, 2023 as required by FMSCA's drug and alcohol use testing program, for checking CDL driver violation histories.
+Fannin County will conduct electronic queries as required by FMCSA's drug and alcohol use testing program.
+For checking CDL driver violation histories.
 Drivers may view their own records.
 Employees will be required to provide a consent form from the CDL holder to conduct both Limited and Specific inquiries.